-South Korean officials say workers at a shuttered factory park in North Korea are scheduled to return home beginning Saturday.
+South Korean officials say the remaining workers at a shuttered factory park in North Korea have begun returning home.

 The decision to bring the workers home came Friday, hours after North Korea rejected the South's proposal for formal negotiations to restart operations at the Kaesong complex.